rust-lang/reference/src/destructors.md

 // Dropped before the ;
 || PrintOnDrop("third operand").0 == "";

-// Dropped at the end of the function, after local variables.
+// Scrutinee is dropped at the end of the function, before local variables
-// Changing this to a statement containing a return expression would make the
-// temporary be dropped before the local variables.
-Binding to a variable
-// which is then returned would also make the temporary be dropped first. match PrintOnDrop("Matched value in final expression") {
+// (because this is the tail expression of the function body block). match PrintOnDrop("Matched value in final expression") {
     // Dropped once the condition has been evaluated
     _ if PrintOnDrop("guard condition").0 == "" => (),